-Mark Zeno is the Assistant Attorney in Charge at the Center for Appellate Litigation, a not-for-profit law firm representing clients in appeals and post-conviction proceedings in Manhattan and the Bronx.
-He has been with the Center since it was founded in 1997.
+Mark Zeno is the assistant attorney in charge at the Center for Appellate Litigation, a nonprofit law firm representing clients in appeals and post-conviction proceedings in Manhattan and the Bronx.
+He has been with the center since it was founded in 1997.

-Mark has represented clients convicted of offenses from simple trespass to first-degree murder, regularly argues appeals in New York’s Appellate Divisions, and the New York State Court of Appeals, litigates state post-conviction proceedings at every level of New York State court, and Federal habeas corpus proceedings in the Southern District of New York, and the Second Circuit Court of Appeals.
+Zeno has represented clients convicted of offenses from simple trespass to first-degree murder, regularly argues appeals in New York’s Appellate Divisions and the New York State Court of Appeals, and litigates state post-conviction proceedings at every level of New York State court, federal habeas corpus proceedings in the Southern District of New York, and the 2nd U.S. Circuit Court of Appeals.

-Mark's clients’ recent appearances in the New York Court of Appeals have resulted in important enhancements to the rights afforded criminal defendants, including People v.
-Santos Suarez, where the Court reformulated the elements of depraved indifference murder, resulting in the dismissal of Mr. Suarez's murder conviction, and constraining the prosecution of reckless homicide statewide; People v.
-Darrell Williams, where the Court struck down the then-common practice of correcting offenders' sentences to include post-release supervision even after they had been released from prison, resulting in both the amelioration of Mr. Williams' sentence, and the sentences of hundreds of other offenders across the state; and People v.
-David Paulin, where the Court extended eligibility for reduced sentences under the Rockefeller Drug-Law reforms to hundreds of parolees.
+Zeno’s clients’ recent appearances in the New York Court of Appeals have resulted in important enhancements to the rights afforded criminal defendants, including People v.
+Santos Suarez, where the court reformulated the elements of depraved indifference murder, resulting in the dismissal of Suarez's murder conviction, and constraining the prosecution of reckless homicide statewide.
+Another case, People v.
+Darrell Williams, involved the court striking down the then-common practice of correcting offenders' sentences to include post-release supervision even after they had been released from prison, resulting in both the amelioration of Mr. Williams' sentence and the sentences of hundreds of other offenders across the state.
+In People v.
+David Paulin, Zeno’s work resulted in the Court extending eligibility for reduced sentences under the Rockefeller drug law reforms to hundreds of parolees.